 The findings were published in the journal Cancer Prevention Research by scientists from Oregon State University and the Oregon Health & Science University.

-“Our original goal was to determine if sulforaphane supplements would be well tolerated and might alter some of the epigenetic mechanisms involved in cancer,” said Emily Ho, a professor in the OSU College of Public Health and Human Sciences.
+“Our original goal was to determine if sulforaphane supplements would be well tolerated and might alter some of the epigenetic mechanisms involved in cancer,” says Emily Ho, a professor in the OSU College of Public Health and Human Sciences.

 This research was done with 54 women with abnormal mammograms who were scheduled for a breast biopsy and were studied in a double-blind, randomized, placebo-controlled trial.
 They received either a placebo or supplements that provided sulforaphane.
 The amount of sulforaphane they received would equate to about one cup of broccoli sprouts per day, if eaten as a food.